Introduction

 - Insurance expense for December 20×9 has also not been amortized.
 The amount for December 20×9 is US$1,250

-- ABC Co has not received utility bill as at 31 December 20×9.
+- ABC Co has not received the utility bill as of 31 December 20×9.
 From past experience, the utility expense is approximately US$1,000 per month.

 Step 6: Prepare Adjusted Trial Balance

 After making or journalizing relevant adjustments, the next step is to prepare the Adjusted Trial Balance.
 In the Adjusted Trail Balance, all revenues and expenses have been accounted for fully.
 Thus it is time for an entity to prepare the Financial Statements.
 Below is the illustration of Adjusted Trial Balance continuing from step 4 above.
-Going further, we will use only two column Trial Balance for illustration purpose.
+Going further, we will use only two columns, Trial Balance, for illustration purposes.

 Step 7: Prepare Financial Statements

 Once a trial balance has been prepared, the next step of the accounting cycle involves the preparation of financial statements.
-In this step, we are able to prepare all the main four types of financial statements.
-These are Income Statement or Profit and Loss Statement, Balance Sheet or Statement of Financial Position, Statement of Changes in Equity and Statement of Cash Flow.
+In this step, we are able to prepare all four main types of financial statements.
+These are the Income Statement or Profit and Loss Statement, Balance Sheet or Statement of Financial Position, Statement of Changes in Equity, and Statement of Cash Flow.
 In practice, there are also disclosure notes to support the figures in the Financial Statements as well as the significant accounting policies and procedures which play a vital role in preparing the Financial Statements.

-For illustration purpose, we will show only Income Statement and Balance Sheet.
-For other statements such as Statement of Changes in Equity, and Statement of Cash Flow, please refer to another article on Type of Financial Statements.
-In that article, there are more detail about the preparation of Financial Statements.
+For illustration purposes, we will show only the Income Statement and Balance Sheet.
+For other statements such as Statement of Changes in Equity and Statement of Cash Flow, please refer to another article on Type of Financial Statements.
+In that article, there is more detail about the preparation of Financial Statements.

 Below is the Balance Sheet or Statement of Financial Position after all adjusting entries have been made.